 Does sensitivity always imply vulnerability?

-If I react to my own vulnerability by trying to “shore up the walls” that protect my power, then I am very likely making a serious mistake.
-That’s the wrong answer because it leads inevitably to a mentality that is focused on anticipating the next dangerous assault from the world.
+If I react to my own vulnerability by trying to “shore up the walls” that protect my power, then I am making a serious mistake.
+That’s the wrong answer because it leads to a mentality that is focused on anticipating the next dangerous assault from the world.
 I might begin to contemplate “offensive strikes” against the world as a way to prevent possible incursions.
 This battlefield model is not appropriate in today’s world.

 Although there may be many times when confrontation is useful and even necessary, such head-butting exchanges must always be the last option; otherwise I risk falling into the worst traps of my personality type.

 Am I sensitive enough to realize that the correct model for today’s world involves cooperation, rather than direct confrontation?

 When someone else confronts me in an aggressive way, do I have the inner strength to respond with gentleness rather than escalating the conflict?